2018-lonely-droid/dailyLeetcodeSlackBot/README.md

 Make sure to navigate to the terraform folder.
 On Mac you can do this with `cd terraform`.

 Once in the terraform folder, initialize terraform with the `run terraform init` command.
-If it is successful, then you know that terraform was able to find your aws profile configured and load all the aws modules properly.
+If it is successful, then you know that terraform was able to find your AWS profile configured and load all the AWS modules properly.

 ### Create Slack Integration Workflow